Captaintastyshakes/se_project_express/README.md

 -MongoDb
 All the data for this project interfaces with databases generated and modified by MongoDb including the generation/application of models/schemas.

+//NEW//

+-JSON Web Token verification and authorization

+-Multiple users with different identification and authorization

+-Items/cards/photos having owners with certain rights

 ## Running the Project

 `npm run start` — to launch the server